 Morquio syndrome is a disease of metabolism in which the body is missing or does not have enough of a substance needed to break down long chains of sugar molecules.
 These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).

 The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
 Specifically, it is known as MPS IV.

 - MPS I S (Scheie syndrome)

-- Persons with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.
+- People with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.

-- Persons with Type B do not produce enough of an enzyme called beta-galactosidase.
+- People with Type B do not produce enough of an enzyme called beta-galactosidase.

 - Abnormal development of bones, including the spine